 In 2014, MPO staff completed its Bicycle Network Evaluation, which assessed gaps in the MPO's existing bicycle network according to how well connections in these areas would support bicycle connectivity and maximize safe access throughout the region.
 A steering committee of bicycle representatives from MassDOT and MAPC guided this project, and advocacy groups and bicycling stakeholders in the region provided input.
-Staff evaluated more than 230 gaps, of which they identified eleven top priorities.
+Staff evaluated more than 230 gaps and ranked these gaps using evaluation criteria pertaining to bicycle connectivity.